 Many conferences have an after-party.
 I recommend hitting that if you can, but it is also common for people to start taking off to head home that evening to skip another hotel night fee.
 If I am attending a conference on the West Coast, I try to catch a red-eye flight back so I can stay late, save on the hotel room, and get home at a decent time the next morning.

 Just like before the conference, post-conference is a great opportunity to email the speakers and let them know how their talks impacted you.
 If you have a chance to put something that they shared into practice, even better.
 Let them know that you took their advice and what impact it had on you.

-As mentioned before, this is also a great time to follow-up with those you met at the conference that you need to share your contact information with.
-You can also post messages to Twitter with the conference’s hashtag mentioning a few of the people that you enjoyed hanging out with, or reflect on a fond memory you had of the conference.
+As mentioned before, this is also a great time to follow up with those you met at the conference that whom you need to share your contact information.
+You can also post messages on Twitter with the conference’s hashtag mentioning a few of the people that you enjoyed hanging out with or reflecting on a fond memory you had of the conference.

 Becoming a Speaker

 Conferences can take on a whole new face when you become a speaker.
 As such, you not only get to attend the conference for free, but you’ll have an instant ice-breaker with folks that you meet who saw your talk.